 Ventura County is one judicial district so all jurors are summoned to the county seat at the Hall of Justice, 800 South Victoria Avenue, Ventura for jury service.

-The Jury Assembly Room has plenty of chairs, with some tables, electric plugs, etc. I highly recommend that you bring things to keep yourself busy...a laptop, magazines, newspaper, book, iPad/iPod, etc. They do have a TV available in one room but you'll want to bring something to do.
-There's also wireless internet access but it isn't particularly speedy.
-There is an in-house cafeteria as well as a variety of restaurants nearby when lunchtime comes around.
+The Jury Assembly Room has plenty of chairs, with some tables, electric plugs, etc. I highly recommend that you bring things to keep yourself busy...a laptop, magazines, newspaper, book, iPad, etc. They do have a TV available in one room but you'll want to bring something else to do too.
+There's also wireless internet access.
+For lunch and snacks, there is an in-house cafeteria as well as a variety of restaurants nearby.

-No fees or mileage are paid for the first day of service. $15 per day and 34¢ per mile, one way from the juror’s home to the courthouse are paid for your second and additional days of service (as of February 2017; which is unchanged from the last time I checked in 2014).
+No fees or mileage are paid for the first day of service. $15 per day and 34¢ per mile, one way from the juror’s home to the courthouse are paid for your second and additional days of service (as of September 2019; which is unchanged from the first time I checked in 2014).

 When I last served, the judge in my courtroom called us back the next day.
 We showed up and he subsequently cancelled the trial and we were excused to go home (or back to work).
 Two weeks later I received a check for $15 in jury fees and $7.82 in mileage from the Conejo Valley.
 YIPPEE!